ashankar12/smartPhy_2017/README.txt

 GitHub repo: https://github.com/ashankar12/smartPhy_2017

 This is the source code for smartPhy's TreeHacks 2017 project.
-The arduino project can be opened by seleting the file smartPhy_2017/FinalSM/FinalSM.ino
+The arduino project can be opened by selecting the file smartPhy_2017/FinalSM/FinalSM.ino

 Contributors: